Alpha and Omega: Origin

-A similar reference is in Isaiah 44, where the Father says to be the first and the one who is after all.
+A similar reference is found in Isaiah 44, where God is said to be the first and the last.
+Elsewhere in the New Testament, the phrase "I am" is used several times by Jesus, particularly in the Gospel of John.

 Christianity

 Alpha (Α) and omega (Ω) are the first and last letters, respectively, of the classical (Ionic) Greek alphabet.
-Thus, the phrase "I am the alpha and the omega" is further clarified with the additional phrase, "the beginning and the end" in Revelation 21:6, 22:13.
+Thus, the phrase "I am the alpha and the omega" is further clarified with the additional phrase "the beginning and the end" in Revelation 21:6, 22:13, spoken by Jesus Christ to John the Divine.
 The first and last letters of the Greek alphabet were used because the book of Revelation is in the New Testament, which was originally written in Greek.